RexScratch/sb3tosb2/README.md

 Installation
 --------------
-Download the sb3tosb2.py file and move it to wherever you like.
+Download and extract the ZIP file and move the sb3tosb2.py file to wherever you want.

 Usage
 --------------